-Here are the basics you need to know in relation to Forex trading in Nigeria.
+Here are the basics you need to know about Forex trading in Nigeria.
 To better appreciate how trading in foreign exchange works, let us use a simple example.
 If you purchased 1,000 US dollars in March 2017 for 315 Nigerian Nairas for a dollar, you would have paid 315 Nairas.

-Assuming you held on to your dollars for 3 months and decided to sell them off in June 2017 at 321 Nairas per US dollar.
+Assuming you held on to your dollars for three months and decided to sell them off in June 2017 at 321 Nairas per US dollar.
 The sale would have fetched you 321,000 Nairas.
 With an initial investment of 315,000 Nairas, you would have earned 6,000 Nairas after three months since your purchase price was lower than the price you sold your dollars for.

 You earn a profit by trading foreign currencies this way.
 In the example used above, you can easily compute that to make a profit of 2,000 Nairas a month for three months, you need to invest 1,000 USD.
 You may think that it requires a lot of money and it takes too much time.
 There are easy ways to address these problems; however, so do not worry.

 The Role of Forex Brokers and Leverage

 A forex broker is used to trade forex.
 To define simply, a broker is a company specializing in creating the ideal trading environment for its clients.
 This way, investors can take advantage of the fluctuations in currency prices immediately.